ubandiya/Machine-Learning-Projects/README.md

 # Machine Learning Projects

-This repository contains several machine learning projects based on well-known datasets such as the Iris, Breast Cancer, and Customer Churn datasets.
+This repository contains several machine learning projects based on well-known datasets such as the Iris, Breast Cancer, Customer Churn, Diabetes, and Telecommunications Churn datasets.
 These projects are designed to explore various machine learning techniques using Python and popular libraries like Scikit-Learn.
 Each project focuses on different aspects of machine learning, including classification, data preprocessing, model evaluation, and more.

 ## Datasets